 Industry sees MSHA proposals as unrealistic and unconstitutional

-Posted on behalf of The Bell Law Firm, PLLC on Jun 08, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Jun 08, 2011 in Coal Mining Accidents

 The Mine Safety and Health Administration unveiled proposed rule changes recently that the agency believes would diminish the chances of another Upper Big Branch disaster.
 The April 2010 coal mine accident brought rule violations and enforcement problems to everyone's attention, and MSHA has been reworking the regulations since then.